cjstehno/effigy/effigy-guide/Repositories.md

 Collection<Abc> findByDAndE()
 ```

-Note that when an setter is used, there are no method arguments (or they are ignored) unless the `PreparedStatementSetter` is an extension of
+Note that when an setter is used, there are no method arguments (or they are ignored) unless the annotation has `arguments` set to `true`; see the
-the `EffigyPreparedStatementSetter` class.

-The `EffigyPreparedStatementSetter` class allows....

-> TBD: more info about EPSS
-- must be prototype

-> TBD: Document arguments support in helpers...
+description of the `arguments` property above, for more information.

 ### @SqlUpdate